tensorflow/docs/site/en/api_docs/python/tf/keras/Input.md

 </td>
 <td>
 Optional existing tensor to wrap into the `Input` layer.
-If set, the layer will not create a placeholder tensor.
+If set, the layer will use the <a href="../../tf/TypeSpec.md"><code>tf.TypeSpec</code></a> of this tensor rather than creating a new placeholder tensor.
 </td>
 </tr><tr>
 <td>